Plan it once, eat all year

 Step 4 of 6

 Intensive spacing fits 2 to 3 times more plants than traditional rows in the same bed.
-Check your numbers with the free plant spacing calculator, and see raised bed planning and vegetable garden spacing for layouts that work.
+Check your numbers with the free plant spacing calculator, and see in-ground garden planning, raised bed planning, and vegetable garden spacing for layouts that work.

 Step 5 of 6